swcoughlan/flood-analysis/README.md

 <img src="https://i.imgur.com/Tko46mp.png" width="1000" style="display:block; margin:auto" />

-Jupyter Notebook for SAR flood analysis in Pakistan with Google Earth Engine and Python API
+Jupyter Notebook for SAR flood analysis in Pakistan with Google Earth Engine Python API

 In mid-June 2022, Pakistan began experiencing unusually heavy rainfall.
 Within weeks, the relentless downpours had led to widespread flooding across significant parts of the country.
 Pakistan's climate is characterized by a distinct monsoon season, with the majority of its annual rainfall, approximately 70-75%, occurring between June and September.
 However, the intensity of these monsoon rains varies annually, with some years witnessing far higher rainfall than usual.